AdguardTeam/KnowledgeBase/docs/general/license/cancel-refund.md

  1. Go to your [AdGuard account](https://my.adguard.com/)
  2. Go to **Licenses** tab
- 3. Click **Cancel subscription** under the subscription you no longer need
+ 3. Click **Cancel subscription** below the subscription you no longer need
     ![Cancel *mobile](https://cdn.adtidy.org/content/kb/ad_blocker/general/newaccount-cancel-sub.png)

  The canceled subscription will be valid until its expiry date.